-For more information about bariatric surgery and St. Joseph's Program of Excellence, please see the following:
+For more information about weight loss surgery and St. Joseph's Program of Excellence for bariatric surgery, please see the following:

 Bariatric Surgery Support Group

-Meeting date and time: Every third Wednesday of every month, 6:30 p.m.
+Meeting date and time: Third Wednesday of every month, 6:30 p.m.

 Meeting place: St. Joseph's Health Care Network Building